Amblyopia (Lazy Eye) Treatment

 What Causes Lazy eye?

-This is the rarest form and happens when something obstructs or blurs the vision in one eye during the critical early childhood developmental period.
-This could be due to congenital cataracts or other eye conditions.
+3. Deprivation Amblyopia (Obstructed Vision During Critical Developmental Periods) This is the rarest form and it happens when something obstructs or blurs the vision in one eye during early childhood.
+This type of disorder could be due to congenital cataracts or other eye conditions.

 Understanding these causes is the first step in identifying potential symptoms and seeking timely medical attention.